 The rats have nearly taken the building so it has become necessary to get a man with ferrets to drive them out.
 They have become so numerous and bold that they get up on the table in the Upper Hall & one got up in Mr. Halford's bed.

-On the expansion of the White House: "Not for our own occupancy and enjoyment, but for the comfort and convenience of our successors, and for the provision of a home which may be creditable to the Executive of the greatest nation on the globe."
+"Not for our own occupancy and enjoyment, but for the comfort and convenience of our successors, and for the provision of a home which may be creditable to the Executive of the greatest nation on the globe."

 I am disgusted with newspapers and reporters.
 Truth is a characteristic entirely unknown to them.
 But the paper proprietors and editors are alone responsible for these things as they encourage all misrepresentations and no lies they may tell are ever contradicted.